ipfabric/docs/docs/IP_Fabric_GUI/technology_tables/index.md

 ## Tooltips

-Each table contains built in help with the table description by clicking on the question mark ![tooltip](tooltip.png).
+Each table contains built in help with the table description by clicking the question mark ![tooltip](tooltip.png).

 Hover the mouse over the column name for a description of column content.